 Presidential Consultation (Article III.
 Section2)

-Standing Committes of the Academic Senate (Article VII)
+Standing Committees of the Academic Senate (Article VII)

 Standing Committees operations/jurisdiction (Article VII)